-7.1 A risk assessment is at Section D 7.

-7.2 A weekly inspection of the church floor for relevant hazards will be made - see Risk Assessment 2.1e - and either removed or reported to the Churchwardens

-7.3 A monthly inspection of the churchyard's relevant hazards will be made - see Organisation 5e.
+- 7.1 A risk assessment is at Section D 7. - 7.2 A weekly inspection of the church floor for relevant hazards will be made see Risk Assessment 2.1e and either removed or reported to the Sec to the PCC. - 7.3 A monthly inspection of the churchyard's relevant hazards will be made see Organisation 5e.